iamvikasraj/GlassButton/README.md

 ## 🌿 Branches

 ### `main` - Full App
-The complete ArrowDateSelector app with date navigation functionality.
+The complete jordansingerbutton app with counter functionality.

 ### `tutorial` - Arrow Button Component
 A clean, standalone version focusing just on the beautiful arrow button component.
 Perfect for learning and sharing!